ephes/django-cast/docs/index.rst

 Welcome to the Django Cast documentation!
 Django Cast is blogging / podcasting package for Django based on `Wagtail <https://wagtail.org/>`_.

-This documentation is still in development, and will be patchy while Django Cast is in alpha.
+This documentation is still in development and there are a lot of blanks to fill since Django Cast switched to Wagtail.

 .. toctree::
    :maxdepth: 2